-Key Features Key Benefits Key Limitations and Exclusions Key Features Provides a monthly benefit in the event of Sickness or Injury.
-Income Protection Plan ends when one of the following occurs: The Policy anniversary prior to Life Insured's 65th birthday; Death of Life Insured; The date we receive a written request from the Policy owner to cancel the cover; When the Policy is cancelled due to non-payment of premiums.
-Key BenefitsStandard Benefits (IPP)• Total Disability• Partial Disability• Partial Disability• Elective Surgery• Concurrent Disability• Recurrent Disability• Waiver of Premium• Extended Care• Rehabilitation Expense Reimbursement• Scheduled Injury• Inflation ProtectionStandard Benefits (IPP Plus)• All per IPP, plus• Rehabilitation• Overseas Assistance• Accommodation• Bed Confinement• Family Support• Housekeeper• Job Security• Return to WorkOptional Benefits• Increasing Claim• Retirement Protection• Disability Plus• Day One Accident• Scheduled Illness• Business ExpenseFor further information, see 'Benefits' in your PDS (Page 43)The benefits listed above may not all be applicable to your Policy, For further Key Limitations and Exclusions Available to ages 19-60 The maximum initial Benefit amount is up to 75% of the first \$250,000 annual earned income before tax; Your choice of Waiting Period of 2 to 104 weeks applies Your choice of Benefit Period of 1 year, 2 years, 5 years or to age 65applies.
+Key Features Key Benefits Key Limitations and Exclusions

+Key Features Provides a monthly benefit in the event of Sickness or Injury.
+Income Protection Plan ends when one of the following occurs: The Plan end date; the date we receive the Policy owner's written request to cancel the Policy; the Policy lapsing as a result of non-payment of the premium; the Policy anniversary prior to the Life Insured's 65th birthday for benefit periods of 1 year, 2 years, 5 years or 'To age 65'; The Policy anniversary prior to the Life Insured's 70th birthday for benefit period 'To age 70'.
+The death of the Life Insured.
+Standard Benefits (IPP) Total Disability Partial Disability Elective Surgery Recurrent Disability Waiver of Premium Extended Care Rehabilitation Expense Reimbursement Scheduled Injury Inflation Protection Death Standard Benefits (IPP Plus) All per IPP, plus Rehabilitation Overseas Assistance Accommodation Bed Confinement Family Support Housekeeper Job Security Key Limitations and Exclusions Available to ages 19-60 The maximum initial Benefit amount is up to 75% of the first \$20,833 monthly earnings before tax; Your choice of Waiting Period of 2 to 104 weeks applies Your choice of Benefit Period of 1 year, 2 years, 5 years, to age 65 or to age 70 applies.
 Restrictions apply for certain Occupation Classes.
 Exclusions Payments may be reduced if benefits are received from other sources.
-No benefit is payable if caused by intentional, self-inflicted act, or war or acts of war, or pregnancy, (unless the disability continues for more than 3 months after the pregnancy ends) For more information on reductions or exclusions of benefit payments, refer to your PDS (Page 51)
+No benefit is payable if caused by intentional, self-inflicted act, or war or acts of war, or pregnancy, (unless the disability continues for more than 3 months after the pregnancy ends) For more information on reductions or exclusions of benefit payments, refer to your PDS (Pages 56)

+Involuntary Unemployment

+Return to Work Optional Benefits

+Increasing ClaimRetirement Protection

+Disability PlusDay One Accident

+Scheduled Illness